Peter Kohl (physiologist): Career

 Supported by personal fellowships from the UK Royal Society and the British Heart Foundation, he founded the Cardiac Mechano-Electric Feedback Lab at Oxford.
 Work from this time ranged from the mechanistic explanation of the Bainbridge effect (mechanically induced increase in heart rate) in isolated pacemaker cells stretched during patch clamp measurements with carbon fibres, the description of a stretch-induced increase in calcium release from the sarcoplasmic reticulum as a mechanism contributing to the Frank–Starling law, to the exploration of direct electrical coupling of cardiac fibroblasts and muscle cells.

 After two decades of research and teaching at Oxford, Kohl was appointed Inaugural Chair in Cardiac Biophysics and Systems Biology at Imperial College London.
 Work during this time, funded by the ERC Advanced Grant CardioNECT, focused on the development and use of novel optogenetic and fluorometric techniques, resulting in the first functional demonstration of heterocellular electrical cell coupling in native heart tissue.
 After five years in London, Kohl was recruited to Freiburg University in 2016 as the founding director of the Institute for Experimental Cardiovascular Medicine (IEKM).

 The English-language IEKM is structured with flat hierarchies and a broad interdisciplinary profile.
 About 40% of staff are from outside Germany, with scientific backgrounds in physiology, pharmacology, medicine, biology, physics, engineering and mathematics.
-The institute has grown from 6 to almost 60 staff and students in just a few years, and has raised more than €13M in dedicated funding, established a novel biobank concept (in which functional data collected on live human tissue are an integral part of the biobank), and committed to teaching in small group formats.
+The institute has grown from 6 to almost 60 staff and students in just a few years, established a novel biobank concept (in which functional data collected on live human tissue are an integral part of the biobank), and it is committed to teaching in small group formats such as the new 1-year international MSc in Medical Sciences - Cardiovascular Research with an annual intake of no more than 6 pre-PhD students.

 Honours

 Kohl is a visiting professor at the University of Oxford and Imperial College London.
-He served as co-founding director (with Peter Coveney, University College London) of the Virtual Physiological Human Network of Excellence (VPH NoE) and he is the Speaker of the German national collaborative research centre SFB1425 'Make Better Scars'.
-From 2018-2020, Kohl was joint Editor-in-Chief (with Denis Noble and Tom Blundell) of Progress in Biophysics and Molecular Biology.
-Since April 2022, he is Editor-in-Chief of The Journal of Physiology.
+He served as co-founding director (with Peter Coveney, University College London) of the Virtual Physiological Human Network of Excellence (VPH NoE) and he was the Speaker of the German national collaborative research centre SFB1425 'Make Better Scars'.
+From 2018 to 2020, Kohl was joint Editor-in-Chief (with Denis Noble and Tom Blundell) of Progress in Biophysics and Molecular Biology, and from 2022 to 2023, he was Editor-in-Chief of The Journal of Physiology.